15 min read

 GRC (Governance, Risk & Compliance)

-GRC professionals ensure organizations align with security frameworks, manage cyber risk, and maintain regulatory compliance.
+GRC professionals ensure organisations align with security frameworks, manage cyber risk, and maintain regulatory compliance.
 This track suits detail-oriented professionals who enjoy working with frameworks, documentation, and stakeholder communication.

 What GRC professionals do: